amirhpd/dast_1/README.md

 # Robot Manipulator

-**Baranch Info:** Bare minimum code to display the URD model.
-Contains stl files, simple urdf file, and the launch file to display the model with rviz.
+**Baranch Info:** Bare minimum code to display the URDF model.
+Contains stl files, the urdf file, and the launch file to display the model with rviz.

 ## About